rjmacready/Hylas-Lisp/README.md

 ![Fibonacci benchmarks](http://eudoxia0.github.com/Hylas-Lisp/img/fib.jpg)

+# Building

+A simple `make` (Or `make console`) will build the default console front-end for Hylas.

+If you have the Qt libraries (they are not statically compiled), you can build the Syntagma IDE using `make gui`.
+Both commands will produce an executable called `hylas.o`.

 # Documentation

 Documentation on the _language_ is available as a series of [Markdown](http://daringfireball.net/projects/markdown/) files in the `docs` folder, and can be built using Make and [Pandoc](http://johnmacfarlane.net/pandoc/):